 Greer was referring to defensive coordinator Gregg Williams, not head coach Sean Payton, whose mind clearly is focused on the offensive side of the ball.

-There used to be an adage in the NFL that said defense wins championships.
-It’s been forgotten in recent years as rules have become friendlier for offenses.
-But I think you still need a little help from a defense to win a championship.
+There used to be an adage in the NFL that defense wins championships.
+It’s been forgotten in recent years as rules have become friendlier for offenses, but I think you still need a little help from a defense to win a championship.

 Is the Saints’ defense good enough to do that?